Mine's a Pint — New England's Breweries

 - Connecticut, neatly wedged between the connoisseurs of Boston and New York, features a dozen breweries, craft brewers and events on its busy Connecticut Beer Trail.

 - Maine: In the past 28 years, more than 50 breweries have sprung up in Maine.
 The Maine Brewers’ Guild has a Maine Beer Trail.
 Download the map; on each visit, get a signature and you can qualify for goodies, such as baseball caps or Maine Beer Gear.
 Don’t have a designated driver?
 Join enthusiasts aboard the Maine Brew Bus.
 For active fun, there's even a "bike and brews" tour!

 - Massachusetts: In 1634, the first 'publick house' opened in Massachusetts; more than 380 years later, Jim Koch of Samuel Adams revived the ancient art.
-In Boston, tour Sam Adams, the Harpoon Brewery or take a Boston Brew Tour; head west on Route 2 for the Valley Beer Trail that links nearly 50 destinations in western Massachusetts and southern Vermont.
+In Boston, tour Sam Adams, the Harpoon Brewery or take a Boston Brew Tour; head west on Route 2 for the Valley Beer Trail.

 - New Hampshire takes its brews so seriously that the state has created a downloadable Brewery Map, listing several dozen of the best spots for a pint…or two!
 Head to Anheuser-Busch Brewery in Merrimack for a complimentary factory tour to see how Budweiser is crafted, plus see the world famous Budweiser Clydesdale horses.